ixvu/w4111_wiki/Query-proc.md

 <img src = "https://github.com/xz2581/project1/blob/master/8.png">

-Which option is faster if B+ tree index on a? a)Log F(B) + M pages: using Btree, find the start point and scan to the right b)B pages : not using B tree, scans entire relation
+Which option is faster if B+ tree index on a?
++a)Log F(B) + M pages: using Btree, find the start point and scan to the right +b)B pages : not using B tree, scans entire relation

 ##Projection with DISTINCT clause
 need to deduplicate e.g., π  rating Sailors

 basic approaches

-1. Sort: sort on rating, remove dups on scan of sorted data fundamental database operation
++1.
+Sort: sort on rating, remove dups on scan of sorted data fundamental database operation
 O(2n + n): 2n to sort and n to scan
-2. Hash:partition into N buckets remove duplicates on insert 3.Index on projected fields: scan the index pages, avoid reading data
++2.
+Hash:partition into N buckets remove duplicates on insert +3.Index on projected fields: scan the index pages, avoid reading data

 ## The Join: